What we know about the alleged arson at Mississippi’s largest and oldest synagogue

 Pittman was released to the custody of the US Marshals Service and is scheduled to appear in court again on January 20, court records show.

-If Pittman is convicted, he could face anywhere between five and 20 years in prison, the Department of Justice said in a news release.
+If Pittman is convicted on the federal charge, he could face anywhere between five and 20 years in prison, the Department of Justice said in a news release.
 He acted alone, according to the DOJ.

+If convicted on the state charge, he faces up to 60 years in prison, the prosecutor’s statement said.

 CNN has reached out to Pittman’s public defender for comment.